Ready for war at any time in southern Armenia

 “Spread out!
 If there was a Bayraktar, you’d all be dead!” he shouts, referring to the Turkish-made armed combat drones that wreaked such devastation on Armenian forces in last year’s war.

-As the exercise continues, command is delegated to two participants in the exercise – the ones who will lead them in any real-life combat, and the closest this group gets to officers.
+As the exercise continues, command is delegated to two participants in the exercise – the ones who will lead them in any real-life combat and the closest this group gets to officers.

 “Follow Narek’s command!”
 Hayrapetyan intones at one of the columns.
 “In a real war, your lives will depend on him!”

-The recruits duly oblige, and for the next 10 minutes the group runs a series of defensive tactical maneuvers in the moonlight.
+The recruits duly oblige, and for the next 10 minutes the group runs a series of defensive tactical manoeuvres in the moonlight.

-This is life in Syunik, Armenia’s southernmost province, which is sandwiched between two parts of Azerbaijan and the subject of multiple Azerbaijani incursions in recent months.
+This is life in Syunik, Armenia’s southernmost province, which is sandwiched between two parts of Azerbaijan and has been the subject of multiple Azerbaijani incursions in recent months.

 Hayrapetyan is a local instructor at a volunteer corps known as VOMA, an abbreviation of the group’s Armenian name that translates as “the art of staying alive”.
-The semi-official outfit gained fame for coordinating groups of volunteers who wanted to aid the Armenian military in its 44-day fight against Azerbaijan in Karabakh last year.
-It has since opened offices in all major settlements of Armenia, organizing local military and first aid training for volunteers ranging from teenagers to septuagenarians.
+The semi-official outfit gained fame for co-ordinating groups of volunteers who wanted to aid the Armenian military in its 44-day fight against Azerbaijan in Karabakh last year.
+It has since opened offices in all major settlements of Armenia, organising local military and first aid training for volunteers ranging from teenagers to septuagenarians.

 For Hayrapetyan, 30, it was necessary to do his part.